Facel3ss1/dotfiles/private_dot_config/nvim/README.md

 ## Folder structure

 ```
-.
+nvim
 ├── init.lua           // Entry point for the configuration.
 Automatically sourced.
 └── lua                // Not automatically sourced, but required by `init.lua`.
     └── peter          // Contains any utility modules that are used throughout the config.
         ├── config     // Basic config of builtin neovim functionality.
         └── plugins    // Plugin configuration.
 The files in here are only required when packer loads the plugins.
 ```

 ## Requirements